 Having a workflow set up gives team members responsibilities and invites everyone to contribute to a bigger goal.
 Not only is this a great way to bring the team together and make everyone feel like they had a part in a project, it will also force a standard in your business for a team member to follow.
 It creates a sort of policy that each step in the workflow must be completed to move on.
 It also sets a great example of what your workplace policy is when hiring new team members.

 How do I set one up?

 To get started with workflows, using a Project Management software like Asana or Trello can help you loads!
-Not only is it super visual to see all your steps laid out for you, but you can save documents, spreadsheets and photos within each step.
+Not only is it super visual to see all your steps laid out for you, but you can save documents, spreadsheets, and photos within each step.

 Even for something like putting together a weekly newsletter.
-Having a workflow laid out in a Project Management software can help increase your productivity by allowing you to see what parts you are missing.
+Having a workflow laid out in Project Management software can help increase your productivity by allowing you to see what parts you are missing.
 For something like a newsletter, you may be waiting on a different team member for either picture, write up or event date confirmations.
-In software like Asana or Trello, you can easily see what your missing and how close you are to completing the task!
+In software like Asana or Trello, you can easily see what you missing and how close you are to completing the task!

-It’s good to sit down and and systematically think about ALL the steps involved in your tasks.
+It’s good to sit down and systematically think about ALL the steps involved in your tasks.
 Lay them out in order and make a note of how long each of these tasks should take.
 This gives a guideline for your employees to follow and keeps you all on track.
-Transfer these workflows to your prefered shared platform for employees or display it clearly in an office space (that means your home office too!) to remind you to implement these steps each time!
+Transfer these workflows to your preferred shared platform for employees or display it clearly in an office space (that means your home office too!) to remind you to implement these steps each time!